Europe's storms send power prices plummeting to negative

 Power producers with a diverse plant portfolio are able to lower output from other stations such as gas-fired plants to alleviate the impact of high renewable energy production.

-"Utilities will learn from (negative prices) and will maximize their flexibility options so they don't lose money," a central European power trader said.
+"Utilities will learn from (negative prices) and will maximise their flexibility options so they don't lose money," a central European power trader said.

-Utilities in Germany, including RWE and E.ON, EnBW and Vattenfall, are able to deal with short-term swings in power prices, but they have been hit hard by the overall drop in wholesale prices due to renewable energy growth.
+Utilities in Germany, including RWE (RWEG.DE) and E.ON (EONGn.DE), EnBW (EBKG.DE) and Vattenfall VATN.UL, are able to deal with short-term swings in power prices, but they have been hit hard by the overall drop in wholesale prices due to renewable energy growth.

 GERMAN INFLUENCE